 UNHCR, IOM, and partners are working together to deliver lifesaving assistance following initial disembarkation and establish service delivery to ensure basic needs are met.
 Assistance sectors are led by IOM (shelter, health, and WASH) and UNHCR (food).
-Assistance and basic services - the provision of food and CRIs, shelter repairs and rehabilitation, access to WASH, health care, and mental health/psycho-social support - have been established for Rohingya refugees in all hosting sites, although the extent and scope of assistance and services is dependent on the level of access humanitarian partners have to the sites, site locations, the security situation surrounding the sites, the engagement and position of host communities, whether a site has been officially designated by authorities, budget limitations, etc. UNHCR's contributions to assistance and services include the provision of three meals/day for an average of 1,228 refugees each month in 2024.
+Assistance and basic services - the provision of food and CRIs, shelter repairs and rehabilitation, access to WASH, health care, and mental health/psycho-social support - have been established for Rohingya refugees in all hosting sites, although the extent and scope of assistance and services is dependent on the level of access humanitarian partners have to the sites, site locations, the security situation surrounding the sites, the engagement and position of host communities, whether a site has been officially designated by authorities, budget limitations, etc. As of January 2025, UNHCR is providing three meals/day for 934 refugees.